dmd-program/dmd-100/topics/systems_thinking.md

 > The “S” word
 >
-> Talking about sustainable design is not the best way to talk about it
+> Talking about sustainable design is not the best way to talk about it.
 >
 > Focus on leadership skills, participation, transparency, engagement, networks, human centered design, respect, and active listening.
 Ask students to rethink current paradigms and to envision a better future. \[1\]